 - I can then add 10 authorized users to the card and they each get Admirals Club access as well

-- Admittedly this card is less valuable at the moment with reduced travel, but existing cardmembers are being offered a $225 credit, which helps offset the annual fee
+- Admittedly this card is less valuable at the moment with reduced travel, but last year some existing cardmembers were being offered a $225 credit, which helps offset the annual fee

 While this is a card I might not be getting value from at this very moment, it’s still one that’s worth keeping, given the huge long-term value it has offered.